Decision Sciences

 Additional study to make-up for partial equivalents in Decision Sciences courses.
 May be repeated for a total of 2 units.

-DS 212 Business Statistics I (Units: 3)
+DS 212 Business Statistics (Units: 3)

-Prerequisite: DS 110* or MATH 110* or MATH 226* or MATH 108* with grades of C- or better.
+Prerequisite: DS 110* or MATH 108* or MATH 110* or MATH 226* with grades of C- or better.

 Statistical methods essential in solving business problems including probability distributions, estimation and tests of hypotheses, and regression analysis.